 The Center of the West seeks detail-oriented and highly organized individuals to assist with the safe handling, movement, and storage of object collections as part of the Center’s Collections Storage Project.
 This temporary, full-time position offers a unique opportunity to work hands-on with museum artifacts, ensuring their long-term preservation and accessibility.

+This role may be filled as either a direct-hire employee or a contractor, based on the needs of the project and the selected candidate’s experience.
 This position requires a strong understanding of museum collections care, excellent organizational skills, and the ability to work collaboratively in a team-oriented environment.
 The ideal candidate will have experience handling fragile and historically significant objects, as well as familiarity with museum databases and best practices in collections management.

 To apply send resume and cover letter to Terry Harley at [email protected].
 Questions?
 Call 307-578-4089.